Presentation on the topic of Karelia. Presentation on the topic of traveling to the country of Karelia. School uniforms in Karelia.

 Petr Mironov

-Slides captions:
+Slide captions:

 Nature of Karelia and climate Half of the territory of Karelia is forests.
-And a lot of lakes and rivers.
+And there are a lot of lakes and rivers.
 There are many stones in Karelia - traces of an ancient glacier.
 Winters are quite mild, but summers are cool.
 Shipilina V.D.